 Tips

-If you have a handheld or stand mixer, another option is to beat air into the mixture before transferring it to a freezer-safe container and freezing for 5 hours.
+If you have a handheld or stand mixer, another option is to whip air into the mixture before transferring it to a freezer-safe container and freezing for 5 hours.

 I've been using this Cuisinart 2 Quart ice cream maker for years and can recommend it as a dependable option.